2016 Comprehensive Growth Management Plan update

 |1960 Land Use Element of Clark County Comprehensive Plan

 Clark County has a long planning history.
-The Board of County Councilors created and established a County Planning Department and Planning Commission for Clark County as early as 1935.
+The Board of County Commissioners created and established a County Planning Department and Planning Commission as early as 1935.
 In 1959, the state legislature approved a new statute (RCW 36.70), which applied specifically to county, regional and joint planning programs.
-This 1959 statute led to the adoption of the county’s first Comprehensive Plan in 1960.
+The 1959 statute led to the adoption of the county’s first Comprehensive Plan in 1960.

 Here’s our land use planning history: